AshbyDodd

 Why Victorian Green Was a Killer Look… Literally!

 I’ve heard of suffering for style, but this is flat-out ridiculous!
-Back in the Victorian Era (roughly 1837-1901), emerald green dresses could kill not only the woman wearing them but also others in the vicinity.
+In the Victorian Era (roughly 1837-1901), emerald green dresses could kill not only the woman wearing them but others in the vicinity.
 So why was the Victorian green trend popular?
 And why was it so deadly?

 The emerald or Victorian green shade was achieved by dying the fabric with an arsenic-laced dye that could lead to organ failure.
 The amount of arsenic used was enough to kill the wearer and roughly 20 other innocent bystanders.
 Ignorance might excuse this behavior, but women willingly wore the fabric even after information spread.
 No wonder these women were known as “killing creatures.”